marktriggs/archivesspace-wiki/Quick-start.md

 java -XX:MaxPermSize=128m -Dfile.encoding=UTF-8 -jar archivesspace.v0.X.Y.jar
 ```

+X and Y are placeholders for the version numbers.

 This will start the ArchivesSpace application running on `http://localhost:8080/` and the backend web service running on `http://localhost:8089/`.

 ## listen on different ports